-The LTFP as a strategic management document is informed by and informs the Strategic Plan and Futures paper.
-It is also aligned with the Asset Management Plans.
+The LTFP as a strategic management document is informed by and informs the Strategic Plan and Futures paper (and will be aligned with the Mount Gambier 2035 Community vision and the Strategic Plan 2024-2028 to be adopted by November 2024).
+It is also aligned with the Asset Management Plans (included in this agenda).